codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 ### Pylint 1.9.*

-If you're using Pylint 1.9.* to analyze Python source code files, add the following configuration to your Codacy configuration file to define the Python version used on your source code files.
+If you're using the legacy Pylint 1.9.* to analyze Python source code files, add the following configuration to your Codacy configuration file to define the Python version used on your source code files.
 The supported versions are `2` and `3`:

 ```yaml
 ---